How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 How long does it take to build a cardboard box kitchenette?

 Building a basic cardboard box kitchenette typically takes about 1 to 2 hours, depending on the complexity of the design and the drying time for paint.
-The assembly is straightforward and can be completed in one crafting session.
+The assembly is straightforward and can be completed in one crafting session, with drying time for paint being the main factor that might extend the overall timeline.
+If children are involved in the decorating, allow extra time for their creative input.
+This timeframe makes it a manageable weekend project or an engaging activity for an afternoon.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes